ghybs/Leaflet.MarkerCluster.Freezable/CONTRIBUTING.md

 stored in the dist files will mismatch (because the publish script will rebuild the dist files).
 7. Publish to npm registry: `npm publish`
+8. Update the `readme.template.md` file for CDN SRI code sample (could not find a way to automate it, since we record the version commit hash into the `dist/` file, and SRI will be affected… furthermore, it might change at each README rebuilt in intermediate versions, no longer matching the displayed CDN version)